CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

 Let's think of dynorphin as the female pain reliever system.

 Again...it's a different pathway than what opioids use (which is the MOR system above).

-Interesting, naltrexone, a drug used to treat alcohol dependence boosted the pain relieving effects of dynorphin at microdosing levels (5mg) with very few side effects (aside from less alcohol addiction!).
+Interestingly, naltrexone, a drug used to treat alcohol dependence boosted the pain-relieving effects of dynorphin at microdosing levels (5mg) with very few side effects (aside from less alcohol addiction!).

 Like we said, our endorphin system is complicated so we won't get too lost in the weeds but estradiol has a handle on the pain threshold system.

 We'll look at the effect of estradiol on inflammatory pain below.